Board of Directors

 Aqueelah is a native of Minneapolis and currently resides in the Valley.
 She studied accounting at the University of Northwestern-St. Paul, where she earned a bachelor degree.
 Her professional and volunteer experience includes work in accounting services, community organizing, and early childhood education.
 Likewise, she has led both a neighborhood association and parent advisory council.
 With a passion for education and community development, Aqueelah desires to help others to expand their worldview and reach their full potential.

-Every Thursday morning at 10am on KRDP, she hosts the health and wellness episode of DSM’s Soul Star Live cultural affairs program featuring guests including the Black Nurses Association of Greater Phoenix.
+Every Friday at 12noon on KRDP, she hosts the health and wellness episode of DSM’s Soul Star Live cultural affairs program featuring guests including the Black Nurses Association of Greater Phoenix.

 Secretary & Director

 Jennifer is a retired Director of Product Management from Amtrak.
 While based in New York City she was responsible for the business performance of every long distance train (seven) east of Chicago.
 Jennifer created and produced a series of educational videos, “Back to Basics” that were accepted and included in Amtrak’s national training program.
 She co-authored the Service Excellence Training Program for the California Zephyr, the premier train that travels from Chicago to Emeryville, California.

 Now based in Tucson, Jennifer hosts the weekly radio/podcast/YouTube series Boom Goddess Radio, heard in Arizona on KXCI in Tucson (Sun 3:30pm) and KRDP in the Phoenix area (Sun 6pm).
 She considers it a privilege to be a contributor that connects the voices of women over 50 across America and around the world.